Delil-A11yX/SteamOS-Boot-to-Windows-Shortcut/README.md

 2.  **Automatic Detection:** The script automatically scans your system's EFI boot entries using `efibootmgr` to find the unique ID for the "Windows Boot Manager".
 This means you don't have to find it manually.
 3.  **Service Creation:** It creates a small background service (`systemd` service).
 This service holds the two core commands: setting the next boot target to Windows (`efibootmgr -n...`) and rebooting the system (`systemctl reboot`).
 4.  **Safe Permission Granting:** To allow you to trigger this service without a password, a `Polkit` rule is created.
 This is the modern and secure way on Linux to grant specific permissions for system actions, without touching the global `sudoers` file.
 5.  **Shortcut Creation:** A simple, executable shortcut script is placed on your Desktop.
-This script's only job is to tell `systemd` to start the background service when you click it.
+This script's only job is to start the background service when you click it.
 6.  **System Protection:** Finally, the installer re-enables the read-only filesystem, leaving your system safe and protected.

 ## Key Features